angarsky/diveintopython/learn/classes.md

 Classes in Python allow developers to create reusable components for their code, making it easier to maintain and modify.
 In this article, we'll explore the basics of classes in Python and how to use them effectively in your projects.

-## Advantages of Utilizing Classes in Python
+## Advantages of Utilizing Classes

 Python class is a blueprint for creating objects that have a set of attributes and methods.
 It is a fundamental concept in object-oriented programming.
-Here are some benefits of utilizing classes in Python:
+Here are some benefits of utilizing classes:

 - **Code organization:** Classes allow you to group related data and functionality together in a single block of code.
 This improves code readability, reduces duplication, and makes it easier to maintain and update your code.